Surprising Yoga Retreats and

 South Western Australia

 If you make it down south I recommend staying in Denmark.
 Not the country – it’s in fact a very small, artistic town in Western Australia.
-At the heart of it are just two or three streets with yoga classes, restaurants, an aboriginal art gallery, beautiful artisan shops that smell of incense, and an excellent hotel called 31 On the Terrace.
+At the heart of it are just two or three streets with yoga classes, restaurants, an aboriginal art gallery, and beautiful artisan shops that smell of incense.

 This is an excellent base from where to explore the area – and it does have a lot to offer, see below.